Bradford Factor Calculator: Score Absence Patterns [Free UK Tool]

 How many separate occasions has the employee been absent?

-Total number of days absent across all instances.
+Total number of working days absent across all spells.

 Bradford Factor Formula: